 The Junior League of Boca Raton, Inc. supports a wide variety of projects by providing funds and trained volunteers.
 The League’s present community issues include hunger, child welfare, and nonprofit support.
-Our volunteer work helps with these issues through the following programs.
+Our volunteer work helps with these issues through the Community Garden, Community Diaper Bank, Feeding the Community projects, Nonprofit Assistance programs, as well as the following programs.

 The Junior League provides funding and volunteer support to improve the living conditions of agricultural workers and their families who reside at In the Pines North and South residences in western Delray Beach.
 Family members receive basic life skills training, after school homework help and participate in educational and recreational community activities.
 To learn more about this organization visit their website, www.InThePines.info.

 Reading is the foundation for all academic learning.
 The Florence Fuller committee is reaching out to all the children of the Florence Fuller Centers who are falling behind and preventing the younger ones from ever being in that position.
 JLBR launched an intensive Literacy Enhancement program to add to Florence Fuller’s academic program.
 This program includes a Pen Pal Program, Storytelling classes, KidzLit Teacher trainings, and Family Reading Nights.
 To learn more about Florence Fuller visit their website, www.FlorenceFullerCenters.org.